 In Windows XP and the earlier Windows versions, there was only one Administrator account, and most single users used it as their main account.
-But Windows Vista and later, i.e. Windows 10 and Windows 8/7, have another built-in Administrator account, what may be referred to as a secret hidden super administrator account.
+But Windows Vista and later, i.e., Windows 10 and Windows 8/7, have another built-in Administrator account, what may be referred to as a secret hidden super built-in Administrator account.
 It is hidden & turned off by default, and is similar to the ‘root’ account in Unix.